OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 1. From within the **Code Editor**, select **New Script**.

-2. We need to get some information from the email.
-That will be provided as dynamic content in the flow later in the tutorial.
-Our script needs to accept that input through parameters in `main`.
+2. The flow that we'll create later in the tutorial will send our script information about each email that's received.
+The script needs to accept that input through parameters in the `main` function.
 Replace the default script with the following script:

     ```TypeScript
     async function main(
       context: Excel.RequestContext,
-      from?: string,
+      from: string,
-      dateReceived?: string,
+      dateReceived: string,
-      subject?: string): Promise<void> {
+      subject: string): Promise<void> {

     }
     ```

 3. The script needs access to the workbook's table and PivotTable.
-Add the following code to the body of the script, after the `{`:
+Add the following code to the body of the script, after the opening `{`:

     ```TypeScript
     // Get the email table.